zachmccabe/beijing/docs/faq.md

 ## Troubleshooting Chinese text on old Kindle e-ink hardware

-iPhones, Android phones and Kindle hardware all typically display Chinese language text just fine.
-Some early Kindle e-ink devices may require you to fiddle with your font settings to display Chinese characters, though.

-(Apparently, only some of Kindle’s fonts will display Chinese properly on older devices.)
+Apparently, only some of Kindle’s fonts will display Chinese properly on older devices.
 If you see little tofu blocks instead of Chinese characters, you’ll need to change your e-reader’s font settings:

  1. Hit the little **Aa icon** at the top of your screen to toggle the font settings options.
 This preference pane will let you choose a different font.
  2. Tap through your font options until the weird, little tofu boxes disappear and you can see Chinese characters alongside the English language text.